 Cosy pubs / Hikes / Food and Theatre / Castles

-When visiting the United Kingdom, you'll soon realise that each country is unique in its own right.
-However, even with their distinct cultures, there’s still an intrinsic bond which holds England, Wales, Scotland and Northern Ireland together – lingering over a pint next to a crackling fire in a cosy pub, a dry sense of humour, walks across windswept beaches, grumbling over the famously damp weather, an intrigue into all things royal and newspaper-wrapped chips.
+Each country in the United Kingdom is unique in its own right, although you’ll still find an intrinsic bond which holds England, Wales, Scotland and Northern Ireland together – from lingering over a pint by a crackling fire in a cosy pub to a dry sense of humour and newspaper-wrapped chips.

 Find out more about trains in Britain.